trombik/ansible-role-fluentd/tests/molecule/molecule/travisci_ubuntu1804/README.md

 ### Description

-The scenario does the same thing in scenario `default`, but two `ubuntu` instances in docker.
+The scenario does the same thing in scenario `default`, but using `ubuntu` instances in docker.